Credentialing

 Video covering BCBS KS enrollment steps

-BCBS KS continues to tell us that they will cover anything that is in the pharmacist's scope of practice and to reach out to them if you have a question about a specific code.
+BCBS KS says that pharmacists are eligible to bill anything that is in the pharmacist's scope of practice and to reach out to them if you have a question about a specific code.